sedol1339/files/abstracts.md

     - For example, PackNet (Mallya & Lazebnik, 2017) eventually gets to a point where all neurons are frozen and learning is not possible anymore; alternatively, learning might become less data efficient (negative forward transfer)
     - We build on https://arxiv.org/abs/1910.08475, provide a hypothesis about it and study the implications

-Bingham, G., & Miikkulainen, R. (2021).
+#training Bingham, G., & Miikkulainen, R. (2021).
 AutoInit: Analytic Signal-Preserving Weight Initialization for Neural Networks. arXiv, 2109.08958.
 Retrieved from https://arxiv.org/abs/2109.08958v2

     - A weight initialization algorithm that automatically adapts to different architectures
     - Scales the weights by tracking the mean and variance of signals as they propagate through the network